 When a tooth is lost, there are several ways to restore the functionality of the mouth.
 Virginia Beach and Chesapeake area patients can choose crowns, bridges, or dentures, all of which allows them to smile and bite.
 However, dental implants are the most realistic, long-lasting, and durable tooth replacement solution.
 These are small, titanium screws that are inside of the jawbone and act as a new tooth root, providing a solid base for a fake tooth.

-Our doctors at Coastal Virginia Oral & Maxillofacial Surgery are seasoned experts at providing area patients with dental implants.
+Our doctors at Coastal Virginia Oral & Maxillofacial Surgery are seasoned specialists at providing patients with dental implants.
 They’ll perform a full examination to determine whether or not dental implants would work best, and if so, create a personalized plan of care that outlines the next step in treatment.

 What Are Dental Implants?